 We're excited to launch a permanent collection of stories for our community to share.

-You don’t need a polished, prepared speech, but it will help to have a guideline in mind for what you want to say and answers to questions they are likely to ask.
+You don’t need a polishedor prepared speech to speak about your cancer diagnosis –but it will help to have a guideline in mind for what you want to say and answers to questions they are likely to ask.
 For example, they may want to know what cancer is in a general sense and how it will affect their everyday life.
+These moments can be an important part of understanding how to tell your family you have cancer and addressing their concerns in a way they can process.

 Find a quiet and safe space where your children feel comfortable and free to express their emotions.
 Make sure there won’t be any interruptions or distractions and you’ll have enough time to talk.

 Trying to share the information all at once can make a stressful and challenging time much harder.
-Sharing the information with children in multiple, brief conversations can make it easier to digest.
+Instead, finding the right way to tell your children and loved ones you have cancer can help ease the process for everyone.
+Sharing the information with children in multiple, brief conversations can make it easier to them to digest and provide space for their questions and emotions

 It’s a good strategy to let children know that there may be changes to their routines, explaining who will care for them while mom or dad is unwell, or being open about being sad or angry.
 While you don’t want to overwhelm or panic them, it’s okay to let them know what you’re feeling.
 For example, you can say, “I’m feeling sad.
 I’m waiting to hear from the doctor.”

 Even though you may feel beleaguered and uncertain, try to be positive for your kids as much as possible.
-For example, let them know that you’re getting excellent care.
+For example, let them know that you’re getting excellent cancer treatment and care.
 Your goal is to reassure them without offering guarantees for the future.

-The effects of cancer can shake children.
+The effects of cancer can be difficult for both loved ones and children to process.
+Part of finding the right way to tell a loved one you have cancer is helping them understand what to expect.
 Let them know that cancer treatment is strong so it can work hard to make you better and that it may cause you to look and feel different.
 Explain that you may be weak, tired, or sick sometimes, but you will still be their parent.

 Some of the questions may be difficult to answer.
-Be prepared for your children to ask whether you will die.
+When you tell someone you have cancer, including your children, you need to anticipate their reactions and questions.
+For example,your children might ask whether you will die.
 Explain that you have great doctors taking care of you.
 Don’t be afraid of being emotional — it may help children process feelings.

 Answering honestly and appropriately can help put them at ease and remove some of the uncertainty and fear of what it means to have a parent living with cancer.